 and withdrawal slips,

 checks, check book stubs

 and check registers, etc.

 (See Also: Grant Files.)

 Records documenting

 notification to the city that

 certain individuals have

 filed for bankruptcy, and

-used to determine if the Т
+used to determine if the Temporary:

-individual owes money to Temporary:
+individual owes money to Keep three years after discharge of debt or last action

-Bankruptcy the city and to file notice or Keep three years after discharge of debt or last action
+Bankruptcy the city and to file notice or (whichever is shorter).

 Notices claim with the court. (whichever is shorter).

 Information may include:

 debtor's name, accounts

 information, prepared

 repayment plan and related

 documentation.

 Benchmarks placed by the

 city or the U.S. Geological

 Survey to denote elevations

 Benchmark Records above sea level.
 Records

-Deficilitat & Records may include books, maps,
+may include books, maps,

 cards, and other

 documents.
 Information Permanent

-rermanent

 includes: location,

 monument number,

 elevation, description, and

 related data.
 Usually filed

 numerically by benchmark

 number.

 Records documenting

 notice to employees,

 spouses and dependents

 informing them of their

 rights to continue insurance

 coverage after termination

-or during disability or Sami_narmanant.
+or during disability or

 family leave and whether Semi-permanent:

-Dama@4a coverage was elected or Voor three years often applicate acception on all all the control of
+coverage was elected or

 Benefits rejected.
 Continuation may Keep three years after employee separation or eligibility expired

 Continuation be under COBRA or or five years, whichever is longer.

 Records another provision.
 Notice

 is also sent to a third party Note: No retention period specified in 26 CFR Part 54.

 administrator who

-administrator who
+administrator who administers the extended

 coverage.
 Records may be

 filed with the Employee

 Benefits Records or

 Employee Personnel

 Records.

-Necolus.